Big Science (Laurie Anderson album)

-Big Science is the debut studio album by avant-garde artist Laurie Anderson.
+Big Science is the debut studio album by American performance artist and musician Laurie Anderson.
 It was the first of a seven-album deal Anderson signed with Warner Bros.
 Records.
-It is best known for the single "O Superman", which unexpectedly reached No. 2 in the UK.
-The work is a selection of highlights from her eight-hour production United States Live, which was itself released as a 5-LP boxed set and book in 1984.
-United States Live was originally a performance piece, in which music was only one element.
+The album consists of a selection of musical highlights from her eight-hour production United States Live, which was itself released as a 5-LP box set and book in 1984.

+The album is best known for the single "O Superman", which unexpectedly reached No. 2 in the UK after being discovered and promoted by BBC DJ John Peel.
 After Big Science, music played a larger role in Anderson's work.